stahiomar/Microservice-Demo-RabbitMQ-Zipkin-Feign/README.md

 3. **Distributed Tracing**: Zipkin records and displays the traces, allowing you to visualize the interaction between the services.

 ## How to do the demo
-you need just to run the two microservices then open postman and do this post request here http://localhost:9000/api/order open zipkin and click on run query open rabbitmq and the username and the password are guest then explore the things and the tools yourself
+-you need just to run the two microservices then open postman and do this post request here http://localhost:9000/api/order -open zipkin and click on run query
+-open rabbitmq and the username and the password are guest -then explore the things and the tools yourself

 #### Good coding journey 😊